ent

 Symptoms that May Indicate a Need for Tonsillectomy

-Symptoms that may indicate the necessity for a tonsillectomy include chronic sore throat, difficulty swallowing, snoring, or interrupted sleep due to enlarged tonsils.
+Symptoms that may indicate the necessity for a tonsillectomy include chronic sore throat, recurrent throat infection (leading to recurrent fever, difficulty swallowing, and foul smell from oral cavity), snoring, recurrent or interrupted sleep due to enlarged tonsils.
 Breathing problems caused by swollen tonsils are also a symptom of the possibility of surgical intervention.

 When is Tonsillectomy Generally Recommended?